-Days of Our Lives: Remembering Our Hero On the Anniversary of Peter Reckell’s Debut as Bo Brady
+Days of Our Lives: Remembering Our Hero As He Was On the 40th Anniversary of Peter Reckell’s Debut as Bo Brady

 On this day, what seems like a lifetime ago, I realised I was the luckiest man on Earth!
 What a gift, what a ride ,it was amazing!

 — Peter Reckell (@peterreckell) May 4, 2018

 At the time, of course, he had no idea that Bo would ever return.
 His heavenly adventure, resurrection and brainwashing were all still years away.
 But still, it was clear that those first 35 years of Bo were more than Reckell could have dreamed.